-A. When Women Are Empowered To Control Their Own Reproductive Lives, Businesses and the National Economy Benefit Too.
+A. When Women are Empowered to Control Their Own Reproductive Lives, Businesses and the National Economy Benefit Too.

-For generations of women, access to contraception has allowed them to gain a stronger foothold in the workforce and national economy.47 Women now comprise nearly 50% of the national workforce.48 In fact, one study estimates that the United States economy is \$2.0 trillion (or 13.5%) larger than it would be without women's increased participation in the labor force since 1970.49 And companies that have committed to hiring and promoting women have higher annualized returns on average than those that have not implemented policies to ensure the hiring and advancement of women.50
+For generations of women, access to contraception has allowed them to gain a stronger foothold in the workforce and national economy.50 Women now comprise nearly 50% of the national workforce.51 In fact, one study estimates that the United States economy is \$2.0 trillion (or 13.5%) larger than it would be without women's increased participation in the labor force since 1970.52 And companies that have committed to hiring and promoting women have higher annualized returns on average than those that have not implemented such policies.53